Best Retirement Interest Only Mortgage Rates 2025

 Leeds Building Society – The Best RIO Mortgage Rates UK?

 Leeds Building Society is a leading provider of retirement interest-only mortgages in the UK.
-They offer a range of products with flexible eligibility and affordability criteria, allowing retired homeowners to access finance while retaining ownership of their property.
+They offer a range of products with flexible eligibility and affordability criteria, allowing retired homeowners to access finance while retaining property ownership.

 Their retirement interest-only mortgage has a maximum loan-to-value ratio of 55% and offers borrowers a fixed interest rate of 4.49%, making it an attractive option for those looking for stability and predictability in their repayments.

-The costs associated with Leeds Building Society’s retirement interest-only mortgages typically fall between £1,000 and £3,000, depending on the product chosen.
+The costs associated with Leeds Building Society’s retirement interest-only mortgages typically range from £1,000 to £3,000, depending on the chosen product.

 Keywords: Leeds Building Society; Retirement Interest-Only Mortgage; Loan-to-Value Ratio; Fixed Interest Rate; Repayment Options; Affordability Criteria